-Many a bubble-gum popping stereotype is conjured when the term compulsive talking is thrown about.
-Talking compulsively seems almost like the punch line of a joke: “She just would not stop talking.”
-Although being particularly verbose has a hefty history in comedy, compulsive talking can sometimes indicate a mental health concern, such as a personality disorder, rather than just being an eccentric personality trait.
+Although being particularly verbose has a hefty history in comedy, compulsive talking can sometimes indicate a mental health concern, such as a personality disorder, rather than just an eccentric personality trait.
 Compulsive talking can be a coping mechanism.

 What Is Compulsive Talking?

-Compulsive talking is a pattern of speech in which the speaker feels the necessity to continue talking.
-People who struggle with compulsive talking may be aware that their speech is uncontrolled or obsessive, but also feel like they need to speak to feel safe and in control.
-Failing to speak when the compulsion arises can result in high levels of anxiety, feelings of anger, or sense of overwhelm.
+People who talk compulsively may be aware that their speech is uncontrolled or obsessive, but they also might feel like they need to speak to feel safe and in control.
+Failing to speak when the compulsion arises can result in high levels of anxiety, feelings of anger, or a sense of overwhelm.

-Compulsive talking means more than talking a lot, and compulsive talkers may not speak frequently, or even a great deal when they do.
-Rather, these individuals may shout words at seemingly unnecessary or unrelated times, continue to talk despite knowing that the person they are speaking to is eager to leave the conversation, or even admit to wrongdoing or inappropriate thoughts just to keep a conversation going.
+Compulsive talking typically means more than just talking a lot.
+Instead, these individuals may continue to talk despite knowing that the person they are speaking to is eager to leave the conversation, or even admit to wrongdoing or inappropriate thoughts just to keep a conversation going.
 Compulsive talking is not relegated to a single topic of conversation, nor is it unique to people with a specific background, history, or psychiatric diagnosis.
-However, it is associated with certain mood and personality disorders.
+However, it is sometimes associated with certain mood and personality disorders.

-Compulsive talking is a symptom of a number of mental health conditions, including some personality disorders.
-Compulsive talking may include speaking on a certain topic, at a certain time, or at a certain pace, or it may mean speaking in response to fear or other triggers.
-Compulsive talking differs from excessive talking in a number of ways; for one thing, compulsive talking does not necessarily mean speaking in excess.
+Compulsive talking may be a symptom of several mental health conditions, including some personality disorders.
+Compulsive talking typically differs from excessive talking in a number of ways; for one thing, compulsive talking does not necessarily mean speaking in excess.
 People who experience the compulsion to talk may not always talk at length but rather speak compulsively at certain times, at certain intervals, or when certain topics are brought up.
 They may also speak compulsively out of anger or frustration.

 Compulsive talking differs from uninterrupted talking, too, in that compulsive talking does not necessarily mean mowing over other people’s speech.
 A compulsive talker may take a break from speaking but will likely resume when triggered again—for example, if they believe someone is whispering about them.

 - Bipolar Disorder.
 Bipolar Disorder is a mood disorder that may present with compulsive talking.
-Compulsive talking usually occurs during periods of mania rather than periods of depression, and is often identified by a rapid-fire pattern of speaking that seems to leave little room for thought or even taking a breath.
+Compulsive talking usually occurs during periods of mania rather than periods of depression.
+It is often identified by a rapid-fire pattern of speaking that may seem to leave little room for thought or even taking a breath.

 The above is not an exhaustive list of mental health disorders that include compulsive talking as a symptom, but it offers some examples of how compulsive talking might reflect an underlying mental illness.
 Compulsive talking is often accompanied by extreme discomfort and high levels of anxiety and fear.